 What Is The Best Pan To Cook Cornbread In?

 If you don't have a cast iron skillet, no worries!
-Cornbread can also be cooked in any of the following dishes:
+Cornbread can also be cooked in a cake pan, glass baking dish, or aluminum pan

 What is The Best Way To Cook Sweet Potatoes?